StyraInc/styra-run-sdk-go/README.md

 ## Proxies

-To make it easier for the programmer to serve the SDK in their own web servers we provide proxy implementations of most client and all RBAC functions.
+To make it easier for the programmer to serve the SDK in their own web servers we provide proxy implementations of most client functions and all RBAC functions.
 Each proxy emits the following:

 ```golang
 type Proxy struct {